 1. IT WAS BASED ON ONE OF MACC DUNDEE’S MOVIE IDEAS.

-2. DUNDEAL STUDIOS PROVIDED ICIZZLE AND CRANSTON WITH CASE STUDIES ON DETERMINED CHARACTERS.
+2. DUNDEAL STUDIOS PROVIDED ISIZZLE AND MICHAELS WITH CASE STUDIES ON DETERMINED CHARACTERS.

-They read that macc’s were typically normal people who, according to iCizzle, “at some point just gave up on the whole notion; it was more difficult to keep attempting than to give up.”
+They read that macc’s were typically normal people who, according to iSizzle, “at some point just gave up on the whole notion; it was more difficult to keep attempting than to give up.”

 3. MACC DUNDEE WILL BE 28 YEARS OLD AND A FATHER OF TWO WHEN THE MOVIE IS SET TO BE RELEASED.